You can deduct various federal, state, local, and foreign taxes directly attributable to your trade or business as business

 Under an accrual method, you can deduct a tax before you pay it if you meet the exception for recurring items discussed under

-Economic Performance in Publication 538.
-You can also elect to ratably accrue real estate taxes as discussed later under
+Economic Performance in Pub.
+538. You can also elect to ratably accrue real estate taxes as discussed later under

 Real Estate Taxes